 Problem is that we don’t always plan for the mini daily disasters when we calculate how much time we need to get ready.

-Where before, any kind of delay would set me off since we were always running late, knowing I have extra time keeps me calm and happy.
+Where before any kind of delay would set me off since we were always running late, knowing I have extra time keeps me calm and happy.
 Which in turn helps my kids stay calm and happy.

 Pinpointing exactly where your family struggles in the morning goes a long way to creating a calm and happy morning routine with kids.

-For example, I found that we had a hard time getting everyone loaded in the car to get to school on time.
+For us, I found that we had a hard time getting everyone loaded in the car to get to school on time.
 It seemed that no matter what I did, that last push to get everyone into the car felt like herding cats.